CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ```
 A day and a night back on the road kicking up red dust, listening to Sildar's stories, brings you to an old scarecrow, loose clothes hanging off a cross made from an old pitchfork and pickaxe with a sign nailed to its chest.
 "Welcome to Tuntin" it reads.

-In town, a barkeeper looks into a mirror and washes some blood off his knuckles before applying a saulve to his black eye.
+In town, a barkeeper looks into a mirror and washes some blood off his knuckles before applying a salve to his black eye.

-Elsewhere, a cowardly mayor hastly closes the shutters of his office to avoid being seen by thugs in the streets all dressed in purple.
+Elsewhere, a cowardly mayor hastily closes the shutters of his office to avoid being seen by thugs in the streets all dressed in purple.

-And all the while, underground, in that deep dark place a creature with a single great green eye cackles quitley to itself as it sorts through it's collection of bones.
+And all the while, underground, in that deep dark place a creature with a single great green eye cackles quietly to itself as it sorts through it's collection of bones.
 It sense your arrival, an whispers "Welcome to Tuntin..."
 ```

 # **Part 2: Tuntin**